 In the simplest case, suppose a gamete from an individual presenting any character in intensity A unite in fertilisation with another from an individual presenting the same character in intensity a.
-For brevity's sake we
+For brevity's sake we may call the parent individuals A and a, and the resulting zygote Aa.
+What will the structure of Aa be in regard to the character we are considering?

-- \ In all the cases discussed it is assumed that the gametes are similar except in regard to the "heritage" they bear, and that no original variation is taking place.
-The case of mosaics is also left wholly out of account (see later). - † The term "gamete" is now generally used as the equivalent of "germ-cell," whether male or female, and the term "zygote" is here used for brevity to denote the organism resulting from fertilisation.
+\ In all the cases discussed it is assumed that the gametes are similar except in regard to the "heritage" they bear, and that no original variation is taking place.
+The case of mosaics is also left wholly out of account (see later).

+† The term "gamete" is now generally used as the equivalent of "germ-cell," whether male or female, and the term "zygote" is here used for brevity to denote the organism resulting from fertilisation.